devopsacademyau/academy/classes/03class/docker/README.md

 2) Installing application pre-requisites(apache+php) with specific versions
 3) Installing updates on the image

-In that case, you can consider that the step 2 will always have the same result.
-If building the image multiple times a day, the step 3 will most likely have the same result as well.
-On the other hand, the step one, because is being constantly changed during the development process, will have a different result mostly every build.
+In that case, you can consider that step 2 will always have the same result.
+If building the image multiple times a day, step 3 will most likely have the same result as well.
+On the other hand, step 1 will have a different result, mostly every build because it is constantly changed during the development process.

 In that case, ordering the steps as 2-3-1 in your Dockerfile, will make Docker reuse the step 2 and 3 for mostly every build, so the build process will be faster and you won't  need to keep downloading and installing the application pre-requites and updates on every build you do.

 ## AWS ECS
 [ECS](https://aws.amazon.com/ecs/)(Elastic Container Service) is a fully managed containers orchestration service available on AWS.
-A container orchestration tool is responsible to coordinate and manage all aspects of the lifecycle of  containers execution.
+A container orchestration tool is responsible for coordinating and managing all aspects of the lifecycle of containers execution.

-As an example, it can be configured to run 2 replicas of a specific image and whenever something goes wrong with one the replicas, the orchstration tool will notice it and spin up a new container, so it keeps 2 replicas running all the time.
+As an example, it can be configured to run 2 replicas of a specific image, and whenever something goes wrong with one the replicas, the orchestration tool will notice it and spin up a new container, so it keeps 2 replicas running all the time.

-### How does ECS works?
+### How ECS works?
-ECS is composed mainly by three components: [ECS Cluster](#ecs-cluster), [ECS Service](#ecs-service) and [ECS Task Definition](#ecs-task-definition).
+ECS is composed mainly of three components: [ECS Cluster](#ecs-cluster), [ECS Service](#ecs-service) and [ECS Task Definition](#ecs-task-definition).

 #### ECS Cluster
 The [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) is a group of EC2 instances that will be used to run containers.
-ECS Clusters are Region-specific but it can span across multiple AZs in a that specific Region, providing a high availability container solution.
+ECS Clusters are Region-specific, but it can span across multiple AZs in that specific Region, providing a high availability container solution.

 #### ECS Service
 The [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) is responsible for running and maintaining the requested number of tasks(containers) of a specific image in the cluster.

-It's also responsible by associating the containers running with a specific load balance, so the traffic trying to access the service can be balanced between multiple containers.
+It's also responsible by associating the containers running with a specific load balancer, so the traffic trying to access the service can be balanced between multiple containers.

 #### ECS Task definition
 The [ECS Task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) describes the container execution parameters.